A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Approach

 Similar to the iterative update of the initial egomotion network predictions through multiple forward passes, the uncertainty predictions are iteratively refined.
-Additional forward passes improve the alignment of the input images, which enables the network to observe discrepancies between images.
-These discrepancies indicate prediction errors, so the network learns to inflate the covariance prediction in sequences with high discrepancy levels.
+Additional forward passes improve the alignment of the input images, which enables the network to observe discrepancies that indicate prediction errors.
+The network learns to inflate the predicted covariance in sequences with high discrepancy levels.